Learning Trends for 2022: Unified Learning Experiences

 This combination, an ecosystem of tools, allows for the learning experience to be engaging by making content easy to find, highly accessible, and relevant.
 An LXP can transform learning from an event-based, single-point-of-reference approach to an immersive environment where learning depth and retention are significantly increased.
 Online learning has become so hugely dependent on since the start of the pandemic and the LXP has enabled learning to fit more into the workflow, becoming an essential tool to getting work done rather than being regarded as an interruption.

-Our Stream has come a long way since then, now existing as our most comprehensive learning suite to date.
+Our Platform has come a long way since then, now existing as our most comprehensive learning suite to date.
 But at its core, it still combines the best in learning management, content development, and reporting analytics, offering everything you need to deliver engaging, dynamic, and unified learning experiences that get results every time.

 Discover more about learning in the workflow with the Learning Pool Platform.